German court rejects extradition of former Catalan leader on rebellion charge

 BERLIN (Reuters) - A German court on Thursday rejected an extradition request for Catalonia’s former leader Carles Puigdemont on the charge of rebellion for his role in the campaign for the region’s independence.

 The court agreed to release Puigdemont on bail and said extradition to Spain was possible on the lesser charge of misuse of public funds.
-The former Catalan leader was arrested as he entered Germany last month on a Spanish-issued arrest warrant.
+The former Catalan leader was arrested last month on a Spanish-issued arrest warrant as he entered Germany.

 The ruling means Puigdemont, who fled Spain five months ago for Belgium after Spanish Prime Minister Mariano Rajoy dismissed his regional administration, cannot be tried for rebellion in Spain once extradited on the lesser charge, a German court spokeswoman said.